Pan-Africanism

-The red, black and green flag, associated with Pan-Africanism and Black nationalism designed by the UNIA in 1920.
+The red, black, and green flag, associated with Pan-Africanism and Black nationalism designed by the UNIA in 1920.

-Pan-Africanism is an ideology that aims to encourage and strengthen bonds of solidarity between all indigenous peoples of Africa along with all peoples of African descent.
+Pan-Africanism is a movement that aims to encourage and strengthen bonds of solidarity between all indigenous peoples of Africa along with all peoples of African descent.
 Based on a common goal dating back to the Atlantic slave trade, the Trans-Saharan slave trade, the Indian Ocean slave trade, the Red Sea slave trade, slavery in the Cape Colony, Inboekstelsel, slavery in Mauritius, and the Khoikhoi-Dutch Wars, the belief extends beyond continental Africans with a substantial support base among the African diaspora in the Americas and Europe.

 Pan-Africanism is said to have its origins in the struggles of the sub-Saharan Africans against enslavement and colonization.
 This struggle may be traced back to the first resistance on slave ships, including rebellions and suicides, through the constant plantation and colonial uprisings and the "Back to Africa" movements of the 19th century.
 Based on the belief that unity is vital to economic, social, and political progress, it aims to unify and uplift people of African ancestry.
 However, it was in the twentieth century that Pan-Africanism emerged as a distinct political movement that was initially formed and led by people from the Diaspora (people of African heritage living outside of the Continent).
 In 1900, Henry Sylvester Williams, a Trinindadian barrister, called a conference that took place in London's Westminster Hall to "protest stealing of lands in the colonies, racial discrimination and deal with other issues of interest to Blacks".

 At its core, Pan-Africanism is a belief that "African people, both on the continent and in the diaspora, share not merely a common history, but a common destiny."
 Pan-Africanism posits a sense of a shared historical fate for Africans in the Americas, the West Indies, and on the continent itself, centered on the Atlantic trade in slaves, African slavery, and European imperialism.

 Pan-African thought influenced the establishment of the Organisation of African Unity (since succeeded by the African Union) in 1963.
-The African Union Commission has its seat in Addis Ababa, while the Pan-African Parliament is seated in Midrand, Johannesburg.
+The African Union Commission has its seat in Addis Ababa and the Pan-African Parliament has its seat in Midrand, Johannesburg.